waleska404/ethical-hacking/README.md

   - The objetive is achieved by using the **scapy** library and sniffing the interface that packets are going through.
   - Once the program sniff the packets it filters them to get the possible usernames and passwords intercepted.

 ## DNS Spoofer (dns_spoof.py)

+- This DNS spoofer allows you to specify a target and some keywords to choose what site you want to target, and perfoms the attack 'DNS spoofing'.
+- This is made by perfoming an ARP spoofing and trapping the packets in a queue, once in that queue, modifying the packets and resend them.
+- The objective is achieved by using the **scapy** library.